Photography & Computer Equipment

 It is also suggested you have a basic grasp of working with your camera and its manual mode.
 This includes an understanding of light metering, the ability to apply aperture or shutter speed settings, and how to get a correct exposure.
 A useful source for information on these subjects is the National Geographic Photography Field Guide, which will aid you in gaining an understanding of these technical basics.

 What other gear do I need?

 During our workshops, you will need to download images from your camera to your laptop, edit images using an image browser, and backup your images for critique.…

 We ask you bring the following equipment with you: A laptop computer, several digital memory cards, a card reader, and at least one external hard drive.
-We also require you install a photo browsing application such as Photo Mechanic your laptop.
+We also request you install a photo browsing application such as Photo Mechanic on your laptop.
 Plus, all our students get a free extended demo copy of Photo Mechanic to use on the workshop.
 Please feel free to call us once you register if you have additional gear questions.
 We’re happy to help you develop the perfect kit for your trip!